UN chief urges donors to step up aid response for Sudan | Law-Order

 "Without strong international support, Sudan could quickly become a locus of lawlessness, radiating insecurity across the region," Guterres told a fundraising conference hosted by Germany, Saudi Arabia, Qatar, Egypt and the United Nations.
 "I appeal to you all today to provide funding to deliver lifesaving humanitarian aid and support to people living in the most difficult and dangerous conditions," Guterres said.

-Germany announced on Monday that it was pledging 200 million euros to Sudan and the region until 2024, and Qatar pledged $50 million, while the U.N. said it was allocating an additional $22 million to address priority needs.
-The conflict between Sudan's army and the paramilitary Rapid Support Forces (RSF) began in mid-April amid tensions over an internationally-backed plan for a transition towards elections under a civilian government.
+Germany announced on Monday that it was pledging 200 million euros to Sudan and the region until 2024, the United States pledged $171 million, and Qatar pledged $50 million.
+The U.N. said it was allocating an additional $22 million to address priority needs.
+The war between Sudan's army and the paramilitary Rapid Support Forces (RSF) began in mid-April amid tensions over an internationally-backed plan for a transition towards elections under a civilian government.

+It has left more than 3,000 people dead, turned the capital Khartoum into a war zone and triggered deadly violence in the conflict-scarred western region of Darfur as well as other parts of the country.
+Monday is the second day of a 72-hour ceasefire brokered by Saudi Arabia and the United States at talks in Jeddah, the latest of a series of truce deals that have allowed for the delivery of some humanitarian aid but have failed to prevent the conflict from intensifying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)